 2. Name and address of the controller

-The person responsible for the General Data Protection Regulation, other data protection laws in force in the Member States of the European Union and other provisions of a data protection law nature is:
+The responsible person within the meaning of the General Data Protection Regulation (GDPR), other data protection laws in force in the Member States of the European Union and other provisions of a data protection nature are:

-ASHTANGA YOGA ROOM FRANKFURT – Christian O. Braun
+ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun

 The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting of the internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programs.
 This is possible in all common internet browsers.
 If the data subject deactivates the setting of cookies in the internet browser used, not all functions of our website may be fully usable.